rogalmic/vscode-bash-debug/README.md

 * Watch variables should be specified with $ at the beginning (this expression is evaluated in bash - for example `${#PWD}` returns path length)
 * Currently debugger stops at first command.
 * Executing "set -e" causes debugging script to exit (bashdb limitation).
 Consider using "trap 'exit $?'
 ERR" instead.
-* Newest Windows 10 insider build 15014 seems to be working with some hacks (https://github.com/Microsoft/BashOnWindows/issues/2#issuecomment-209118529, https://github.com/Microsoft/BashOnWindows/issues/1489);
+* Windows Subsystem Linux in Windows 10 (>=15014) seems to be working with some hacks (https://github.com/Microsoft/BashOnWindows/issues/2#issuecomment-209118529, https://github.com/Microsoft/BashOnWindows/issues/1489);